-Within the State of Qatar, the CCP and AP function in numerous roles including; clinical operations, aeromedical, management, education, and specialised medical services.
-Qatar's multinational population adds to the diversity of EMC practice in the country.
-In addition, structures within HMCAS are hierarchical.
-These factors may create an environment which is not conducive to effective communication and may inherently suppress free expression of speech in the emergency situation and in the day-to-day working practices.
+As was highlighted in the aviation industry, the lack of non-technical skills is commonly related to mistakes and oversights that may put a patient's (or passengers') safety in jeopardy and can have disastrous consequences (Helmreich and Wilhelm, 1991).
 Practitioners are the most salient port of call in pre-hospital emergencies.
 These practitioners are expected to possess excellent judgement to allow them to function optimally and independently in unstructured and constantly changing environments.
 Furthermore, these practitioners are equipped with the knowledge, skills, and experience to be able to make sound clinical decisions in haste.

 Patient safety is a vital component of professional practice (Fanning, 2013) for practitioners.
-It is impacted upon by various factors in the prehospital environment at HMCAS including clinical decision making by practitioners, adverse events and medication errors, communication within the organisation, emergency driving during patient transportation, safety around aircraft operations, inter-facility transportation of patients, extreme weather conditions, and rapid sequence induction of the critical patient.
-Essential familiarisation and adherence to the 15 CRM principles identified by Rall et al. (2005) has been identified to enhance patient safety (Table 1).
+It is impacted upon by various factors in the pre-hospital environment at HMCAS including; clinical decision making by practitioners, adverse events and medication errors, communication within the organisation, emergency driving during patient transportation, safety around aircraft operations, inter-facility transportation of patients, extreme weather conditions, and rapid sequence induction of the critical patient.
+Essential familiarization and adherence to the fifteen CRM principles identified by Rall et al. (2005) has been identified to enhance patient safety (Table 1).